Classic Black Bean Soup

 - Sour cream, corn chips, cilantro leaves, lime wedges, avocado, and fresh chilli’s (for serving)

-- Heat olive oil in a stove top pressure cooker on medium-high heat and then sauté bacon, stirring occasionally, until browned and most of the fat is released, 6–8 minutes.
+- After soaking the beans, and draining them you are ready to cook them.
+Heat olive oil in a stove top pressure cooker on medium-high heat and then sauté bacon, stirring occasionally, until browned and most of the fat is released, 6–8 minutes.
 (If using a multi-cooker use Sauté setting)

 - Add chopped onion, carrots, celery and garlic to pot, season with a big pinch of salt, and continue to sauté stirring occasionally and scraping bottom of pot, until vegetables are softened but haven’t taken on colour, 6–8 minutes.